 I’m not convinced, for two reasons.
 First, Fed officials made similararguments when the curve inverted in the last cycle, before the globalfinancial crisis and Great Recession.
 At the time, they argued that curveflatness or inversion could be ignored because a global savings glut keptlong rates low as the Fed hiked rates above neutral.
 That didn’t end well.

 Second, when short rates rise above long rates for whatever reason, bankswill be less able or willing to engage in maturity transformation andcredit creation.
 In fact, work by our U.S. economist, Tiffany Wilding,shows that the shape of the yield curve, with a two-year lead, has been agood predictor of the credit impulse – the change in the growth rate ofbank loans – which in turn correlates highly with real GDP growth.

 Yielding to an inverted curve

 But what if I’m wrong, and the Fed allows the curve to invert in the beliefthat this time is different?
 In this case, I’d be even more convinced thatwe’ll enterthe next recession as early as 2020 – which of course would likely be the mother of all curvesteepeners yet again.

 For more of our views on interest rates, see PIMCO’s Rise Above Rising Rates page.

-is PIMCO’s global economic advisor and a regular contributor to thePIMCO Blog.
+Joachim Felsis PIMCO’s global economic advisor and a regular contributor to thePIMCO Blog.